boostedtechnology/livecoding-go/README.md

 **Task**

 Create the service, controller, and routes for the POST /transactions endpoint.
+Upon successful creation, return 204 No Content.

-* Only worry about the POST endpoint for now.
+* Only worry about the POST endpoint.
 The other CRUD operations do not need to be implemented.

 * The models are already created for Transaction and Entry.
 You may want or need to add GORM tags to improve performance (e.g. indexes, foreign keys, etc. - https://gorm.io/docs/indexes.html).